What is the purpose of Orientation?

 If you are classified as a freshman (less than 30 credit hours), then you are slated to attend one of our First Year Orientation sessions, which will be very helpful to you as you transition into Northeastern.

 What can I expect during my advising session?

 The academic advisor will review general education requirements and prepare you to choose courses to create a class schedule that fits into your academic plan at Northeastern.

-Will I see an advisor at Transfer Orientation?
+Will I see an advisor at the Transfer Student Transition Session?